ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 system_u:system_r:container_t:s0:c184,c827 root 18797 18785  0 03:30 pts/0 00:00:00 sleep 10
 ```

-Notice that each container is labeled with a dynamically generated [Multi Level Security (MLS)](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/mls) label.
-In the example above, the first container has an MLS label of c228,c810 while the second has a label of c184,c827.
-Since each of these containers is started with a different MLS label, they are prevented from accessing each other's memory, files, etc.
+Notice that each container is labeled with dynamically generated [Multi Level Security (MLS)](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/using_selinux/using-multi-level-security-mls_using-selinux) and [Multi-Category Security](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/using_selinux/assembly_using-multi-category-security-mcs-for-data-confidentiality_using-selinux) labels.
+In the example above, both containers have an MLS label of `s0` meaning least sensitive, and the first container has an MCS label of c228,c810 while the second has a label of c184,c827.
+Since each of these containers is started with a different MCS label, they are prevented from accessing each other's memory, files, etc.

 SELinux doesn't just label the processes, it must also label the files accessed by the process.
 Make a directory for data, and inspect the SELinux label on the directory.
-Notice the type is set to "user_tmp_t" but there are no MLS labels set:
+Notice the type is set to "user_tmp_t" but there are no MCS labels set:

 ```bash
 mkdir /tmp/selinux-test